Jubatian/rrpge-spec/specs/bin_rpa.rst

-Input related properties (bit 10-15 in 0xBC1, 0xBD0 and 0xBD1)
+Input related properties (bit 10-15 in 0xBC1 and 0xBD0)
 ------------------------------------------------------------------------------

 For more information on the supported input devices, and the overall architecture of processing user input, see "inputdev.rst".

-The encoding of bits 12-14 is as follows:

-- 0: The application receives no user input
-- 1: Digital gamepad
-- 2: Pointing device (mouse type devices or touch screens)
-- 3: Analog joystick
-- 4: Steering wheel
-- 5: Tilt sensor
-- 6: (Invalid)
-- 7: (Invalid)
+Bit 11 of 0xBC1 (disabling bits 12-15) does not disable input completely, the 0xBD0 field may still define a set of controllers to use this case.

 Note that these values do not require the host to actually have a given hardware device, they only suggest that the application wishes to use one or